The Radial Mode of Composite Higgs Theories at the LHC: The Radial State in Composite Higgs Models

 \section{The Radial State in Composite Higgs Models}

 In this section we consider the scalar sector of the minimal CHM (MCHM)~\cite{Agashe:2004rs}.
 This has been considered previously in the literature in Refs.~\cite{Fichet:2016xvs,Fichet:2016xpw}.
 In this model a global $SO(5)$ symmetry is spontaneously broken to $SO(4)$.
-The Higgs doublet degrees of freedom emerge as the 4 NGBs associated with this breaking.
+The minimal scalar content corresponds to embedding the Higgs in a 5-plet of $SO(5)$, resulting in one additional non NGB scalar~\footnote{As shown in ~\cite{Fichet:2016xvs}, it is possible to use a 14-plet of $SO(5)$, resulting in the singlet plus a triplet of scalars.
+If these are considered heavier than the singlet, the resulting phenomenology is very similar to the one obtained by our present choice.} The Higgs doublet degrees of freedom emerge as the 4 NGBs associated with this breaking.
 The Lagrangian describing the scalar sector can be written as~\cite{Panico:2015jxa}

 where $D_\mu$ refers to the $SU(2)_L\times U(1)_Y$ electroweak covariant derivative

 and $\alpha=1,2,3$.
 In the expression above

 represent the three generators of $SU(2)_L$ and the one generator of $SU(2)_R$ that are gauged, written as embedded in $SO(4)$ in terms of their usual $2\times 2$ form $t_L^\alpha$ and $t_R^3$, and indicating the partial gauging of $SO(4)\sim SU(2)_L\times SU(2)_R$.
 The 5-plet $\Phi$ can be written as